Get started as an online student using the Fordham Libraries.

 We can help with your everyday classroom needs...

-Course Reserves—both physical and electronic (Ares)—contain pertinent course readings and materials your professors have designated specifically for your courses.
+Course Reserves (Ares) contain pertinent course readings and materials your professors have designated specifically for your classes.
 (Ares course page passwords are disseminated only by your faculty members.)
 Ares help is available in print and video tutorials.

 Fordham students in the online learning programs enjoy borrowing privileges for materials owned and available at the Fordham University Libraries.
 Borrowing Fordham materials may be conducted in person at any Fordham campus library using your digital ID to checkout.

 Fordham’s online-only graduate students and faculty have access to Fordham’s interlibrary loan (ILL) service.
 Interlibrary loan’s primary focus for those involved in the online-only programs is to provide digital materials of articles and book chapters.
 Loans from outside libraries will not be requested via ILL unless the student/faculty member is able to travel to one of Fordham’s three campuses to retrieve and return.